Arnold Clavio

-Arnold Aldea Clavio ([ˈklabjo]; born November 2, 1965), also known as Igan, is a Filipino radio and television newscaster, journalist, and television host.
-He currently co-anchors GMA Network's late-night newscast Saksi, the morning show Unang Hirit, and a morning radio show called One on One: Walang Personalan on DZBB with Connie Sison.
+Arnold Clavio ([ˈklabjo]; born November 2, 1965), also known as Igan, is a Filipino radio and television newscaster, journalist, and television host.
+He currently co-anchors GMA Network's morning show Unang Hirit, and DZBB's morning radio show One on One: Walang Personalan.
 He also writes a column entitled Hirit Na! for the tabloid newspaper Abante.
 He was the director of Solid Ground School in Plaridel, Bulacan in 1998.

-Biography
+Early life and education

 Whilst in school, Clavio was a member of his school newspaper's editorial staff.
-He earned his Bachelor of Arts degree in Journalism at the University of Santo Tomas Faculty of Arts and Letters.
+He was also a working student, working as a busboy, waiter, cook, and dishwasher at a KFC branch along Roxas Boulevard in circa 1986, following his father's unemployment.
+He earned his Bachelor of Arts degree in Journalism at the University of Santo Tomas Faculty of Arts and Letters in 1987.